athiede13/neural_sources/README.md

 ## Preprocessing

 Removal of noisy channels, maxfilter and removal of physiological artifacts from MEG data, followed by filtering and epoching.
-Freesurfer pipeline for MRI data.
+[Freesurfer](https://surfer.nmr.mgh.harvard.edu/) pipeline for MRI data.

 ## Source modeling

 Setup of source space, forward and inverse operators in individual cortically-constrained source space.
-Set up of functional ROI.
+Set up of functional region of interest (ROI).

 ## Correlations